 Step 2: Prepare the Shrinking Process

 Fill a sink or bowl with hot water and add an appropriate mild detergent to it.
-Place the crochet into the hot water and use your hands to agitate it for several minutes gently.
+Place the crochet into the hot water and gently use your hands to agitate it for several minutes.
 This will help loosen any dirt or debris so that it can be removed during the shrinking process.
+After agitating, rinse the crochet with cold water and gently squeeze out any excess moisture.

 Step 3: Remove the Crochet from the Water